MisterFring/Cod-Flix/README.md

 If the user clicks on a media he has already seen (thus present in the history), the line is updated with the hour of his last stream.

+The insertion of the media in the history is done when you get to the media detail page and not when the video is launched.

 -----------------------------------------------------